Askeran17/footbrazil/README.md

 ## User Experience

-### Project goal
+### Project Goal

 The purpose of the site is to provide, with the help of web development, visitors the opportunity to easily immerse themselves in the atmosphere of the Brazilian national team and its participation in the World Cup.

 ### User Stories

-### Agile methodology
+### Agile

-This project was developed using the agile methodology.
-Necessary goals and priorities were well defined throughout the project.
-In addition, labels were used to define the priority of each user story.
+The project used a Agile methodology that tracked the process of creating the project.
+An issue was created for each user story.

-Visitors can read posts and view video but not to add a comment under this.
+Visitors can read posts and view video in posts but not to add a comment under this.
 Registred users can add a comment under posts.
 Administrator of site can adding, updating & deleting comments.
-When user stories were completed, they were moved from the To Do via Progress to Done list.
+A project Kanban board was used to track progress, with user stories moved between 'ToDo', 'In Progress' and 'Done' columns as appropriate.

 Here is link to Agile [User Stories](https://github.com/users/Askeran17/projects/5/views/1).